Gut Health and GI Recovery for Horses: Hedgerow Restore

 BioStar’s Hedgerow Restore

-Remember, horses lack the diversity of digestive enzymes to fully process plant nutrients, and instead rely on gut microbes to create the carbohydrate-active enzymes necessary to utilize their food.
+Remember, horses lack the diversity of digestive enzymes to fully process plant nutrients, and instead rely on gut microbes to create the carbohydrate-active enzymes necessary to utilize their food and achieve optimal gut health.

 What makes Hedgerow Restore special?